 The names of the persons who served as Directors at any time during the year are set out below.
-Other than as indicated they served as Directors for the entire year.
+Unless otherwise indicated they served as Directors for the entire year.

 Dr Rhona Mahony

 Dr Peter Boylan

 Dr John Murphy

 Ms Niamh Callaghan

+Mr Aidan Devlín

+Mr Ronan Gavin

+Ms Catherine Ghose

+Ms Rachel Hussey

 (and Member)

 (and Member)

 (and Member)

+(secretary and Member)

+(resigned 11 April 2016)